Zum Inhalt springen

 • Change the value in the dropdown “OX Access” to either:

-• “openDesk Standard” if the user should be able to use the Groupware module or
+• “openDesk Standard” if the user should be able to use the Groupware module.

 • “Login disabled” if the user should not use the Groupware module.